BEROCHLU/kf2-autokick-level-and-perk/README.md

 1. Launch KF2 Server.bat
 2. Open brower FireFox or Chrome.
-3. Move to WebAdmin. (e.g. http://localhost:8080)
+3. Move to WebAdmin. (default: http://localhost:8080)

-# How to restrict level or perk
+# Where is setting which can restrict level or perk?

 1. Click MANAGEMENT CONSOLE in WebAdmin.
-2. Edit level or perk what you want.
+2. Edit level or perk which you want to restrict.

 # What is a fixed issue and improved